 "All these guys were very nuts and bolts, hands-on, artists, sculptors and that sort of the thing," says Ted.
 "Most of the core Burning Man people were 10, 15 years older than we were and they looked at us like we were bringing this pop consumerist culture out there."

 Despite the exclusion from the main camp, Burning Man was a revelatory event for Ted and the others.
-The total freedom of the environment as well as the laissez-faire attitude of the aided a transcendental moment for Ted as he played the first DJ set at Burning Man ever.
+The total freedom of the environment as well as the laissez-faire attitude of the playa helped form a transcendental moment for Ted as he played the first DJ set at Burning Man ever.
 Here was an event where everyone was supposed to be a participant; no one was supposed to be an observer.

 "Basically it was the sound check.
 There was 10 miles of dirt in front of me and no one else there.
 We had the decks and we snorted some ecstasy off the turntables.
 I played a Jean Michel Jarre record," remembers Ted.
 "I wasn't even supposed to be playing.
 I was corralled into it as a roadie… I wasn't even on the flyer."